BenTaylorPublic/screeps/README.md

 ### Long term:
 ```
+Should be able to skip from stage 1.6 to 4.8

 Siege/pressure command
     Whenever a room has full energy, create an attack creep which goes to a room and starts attacking
     Could be good to ween down weak walls over time